numpy/numpy/doc/source/reference/arrays.nditer.rst

 standard C or Fortran ordering.
 This is done for access efficiency, reflecting the idea that by default one simply wants to visit each element without concern for a particular ordering.
-We can see this by iterating over the transpose our previous array, compared to taking a copy if it in C order.
+We can see this by iterating over the transpose of our previous array, compared to taking a copy of that transpose in C order.

 .. admonition:: Example